-This cannot be achieved in short span of time but needs to be taken care of during the performing time itself.
+This cannot be achieved in a short span of time but needs to be taken care of during the performing time itself.

 5. Brings in teamwork:

-As team gets smaller, the management would need to focus on rebuilding the new team by focusing on training, incentive programmes.
+As the team gets smaller, the management would need to focus on rebuilding the new team by focusing on training, incentive programmes.
 This would create loyalty, motivation and empowers them directly impacting on productivity.

-With the opening up of various communication channels, employees helps to solve problems that may arise.
+With the opening up of various communication channels, employees help to solve problems that may arise.

 6. Strengthen relations:

 Through the process of downsizing, the company can take measures of reducing the working hours.
 It could be in terms of days per week or hours per day.

 It might impact some workers who would leave but those who stay back are the loyal team who the company relies on.
-Their loyalty strengthens the relation between employer and employee.
+Their loyalty strengthens the relationship between employer and employee.